puppup420247-org/EdgeEnterprise/edgeenterprise/configure-microsoft-edge.md

 #### Add the administrative template to Active Directory

-1. On a domain controller or workstation with the Windows Server Administrative Tools installed, browse to the **PolicyDefinition** folder (also known as the _Central Store_) on any domain controller for your domain.
-For some Windows Server versions, you may need to create the PolicyDefinition folder.
-For more information and guidance, see [How to create and manage the Central Store for Group Policy Administrative Templates in Windows](https://support.microsoft.com/en-us/help/3087759/how-to-create-and-manage-the-central-store-for-group-policy-administra).
+1. On a domain controller or workstation with RSAT, browse to the **PolicyDefinition** folder (also known as the _Central Store_) on any domain controller for your domain.
+For older versions of Windows Server, you may need to create the PolicyDefinition folder.
+For more information, see [How to create and manage the Central Store for Group Policy Administrative Templates in Windows](https://support.microsoft.com/en-us/help/3087759/how-to-create-and-manage-the-central-store-for-group-policy-administra).
 1. Open the *MicrosoftEdgePolicyTemplates.zip* file and go to **windows** > **admx**.
 1. Copy the *msedge.admx* file to the PolicyDefinition folder.
 (Example: %systemroot%\sysvol\domain\policies\PolicyDefinitions)
 1. In the *admx* folder, open the appropriate language folder.
 For example, if you’re in the U.S., open the **en-US** folder.
-1. Copy the *msedge.adml* file to the matching language folder in your PolicyDefinition folder.
+1. Copy the *msedge.adml* file to the matching language folder in the PolicyDefinition folder.
 Create the folder if it does not already exist.
 (Example: %systemroot%\sysvol\domain\policies\PolicyDefinitions\EN-US)
 1. If your domain has more than one domain controller, the new ADMX files will be replicated to them at the next domain replication interval.
 1. To confirm the files loaded correctly, open the **Group Policy Management Editor** from Windows Administrative Tools and expand **Computer Configuration** > **Policies** > **Administrative Templates** > **Microsoft Edge**.
+You should see one or more Microsoft Edge nodes as shown below.

     ![Microsoft Edge policies](./media/configure-microsoft-edge/edge-gpo-policies.png)